oracle-devrel/terraform-oci-rsa-wazuh/CONTRIBUTE.md

-# Contributing to OCI CAAS PCI E-commerce Quick Start Template
+# Contributing to OCI-RSA-TF-WAZUH Quick Start Template

 Oracle welcomes contributions to this repository from anyone.